paritytech/txwrapper-core/packages/txwrapper-polkadot/README.md

 # About

-Txwrapper library for polkadot relay and system chains; specifically Polkadot, Kusama, Rococo, Westend, Asset Hub Polkadot and Asset Hub Kusama.
+Txwrapper library for polkadot relay and system chains; specifically Polkadot, Kusama, Paseo, Westend, Asset Hub Polkadot and Asset Hub Kusama.

 Note: not all methods available apply to all supported chains.
 To check what methods are supported by a chain consult the pallets included in chain's runtime.